Sheffield DocFest: Delegations

-Social Events & Networking
+Social events and networking

-Each year, DocFest hosts parties and drinks events during the Festival and year-round, including the annual Guilty Pleasures Party held at both DocFest and in Amsterdam at IDFA.
+Each year, DocFest hosts parties, social industry and networking drinks and events during the Festival including the annual Guilty Pleasures Party held at both DocFest and in Amsterdam at IDFA.

-Nightly parties are themed around the programme and in 2017 included: the I Will Always Love Docs Party, celebrating the premiere of Whitney "Can I Be Me"; a Great Get Together lunchtime picnic celebrating the life and legacy of Jo Cox MP, before the premiere of Closing Night Film Jo Cox: Death of an MP; and in 2016, and the Vogue, Strike a Pose Party, celebrating the premieres of Strike a Pose and Kiki.
+Social events are themed around the programme; for example, in 2017 this included: the I Will Always Love Docs Party, celebrating the premiere of Whitney: Can I Be Me; a Great Get Together lunchtime picnic celebrating the life and legacy of Jo Cox MP, before the premiere of Closing Night Film Jo Cox: Death of an MP; and in 2016, the Vogue – Strike a Pose Party, celebrating the premieres of Strike a Pose and Kiki.

-Each year also sees the Award Ceremony hosted at Sheffield's Crucible Theatre, honouring the best films of the Festival.
+Each year also sees the Awards Ceremony usually hosted at Sheffield's Crucible Theatre, honouring the best documentaries of the Festival.

-Each Festival sees dozens of networking drinks hosted by sponsors and supporters, including Image Nation Abu Dhabi, The Academy of Motion Picture Arts and Sciences, Shooting People, and more.
+Each Festival sees dozens of networking drinks hosted by partners, sponsors and supporters, such as Image Nation Abu Dhabi, The Academy of Motion Picture Arts and Sciences, Shooting People, and many more.

-All Year programme
+All-year programme

 DocFest activities outside of the five-day festival include: